 What Happened To Martha Jean Lambert?

 I wanna give a shout out to my friend Joseph Schmidt who runs the facebook page for this case as well as runs The Resource Center For Cold Case Missing Children's Cases for suggesting this case to me.
 He also helps me run my private facebook group.
 Joseph co-wrote this entry.
+Since this was a collaboration and Joseph and I didn't agree on who the guilty party was.
+There is no case analysis in this entry.
+Enjoy.

 Shurlock